 Another problem for those with visual impairments can be color contrast.
 For those with low vision, color blindness (which affect about 8% of men and 0.5% of women), and reading disabilities, having a low contrast between elements on a web page can be a big problem.
 To deal with this, it is important to make sure that the text present on your website is large enough on the screen and that there is a strong contrast between all text and backgrounds.
 Some might be concerned that this could potentially mess up branding images and colors, but the best branding are usually done with high contrast colors, so this shouldn’t be too much of a problem.

 Something else to note is that color coding icons on your website can also lead to website accessibility problems.
 For example, when filling out a form and having one field filled out incorrectly, it isn’t helpful to someone with color blindness if the only indicator of an inappropriately filled out field is a red border, compared to a green border.
 To address this, it is best to include both color-coding and labels to make sure the fields are more accessible and easier for screen readers to process.
+A great resource for designing your site’s structure and appearance while still being accessible is the A11Y Style Guide, which is free online.

 This may be the simplest problem on this list, yet it is probably the most common.
 Technology and innovation is rapidly changing and advancing for the better, but individuals and companies don’t always keep up with the last tech, and as a business, you need to cater to those people as well.
+Keeping your website up to date and managed is the key.

 New CSS tricks and modern front end frameworks may work in modern web browsers like Google Chrome, but websites may also need to be built for users with Internet Explorer 8 as their web browser, including older government contractors and some disabled individuals.
 Even though most people assume the web is streamlined, websites look different whether you are using Chrome, Safari, Firefox, or Internet Explorer.
 To adjust for this, doing cross browser testing for all new and updated websites is important for making sure your website can function on old machines and web browsers.